Dkoutrintzes/-Msc_AI_Task-_HAR_CNNLSTM/Preprocessing/README.md

 ```

+## 2.Checks
-## 2.Check for missing data and corect if any data point between two persons is on wrong body.
+For missing data and corect if any data point between two persons is on wrong body.
 For both cases the NTU RGB+D dataset dosent have any problematic

 ```